| | | | | | |

 For men or anyone who needs larger sizes or hiking pants with space in strategic places

-When I set out to walk across Spain, I was completely unprepared.
+When I set out to walk across Spain (the first time), I was completely unprepared.
 Comically so.
-But my walking partner, Lizz, was very prepared, and then we joined up with another woman who was, perhaps, overly prepared (if that’s possible), and yet another woman who was less prepared than even me (if that’s possible).
+But my walking partner, Lizz, was very prepared.
+Then we joined up with another woman who was, perhaps, overly prepared (if that’s possible), and yet another woman who was less prepared than even I was (if that’s possible).

 When you live in a backpack for 35 days you better pack well!